nubarium/-Biometric-SDK-Web/README.md

 ### Before you begin

 - Get the Nubarium Key or API Credentials.
 It is required to successfully initialize the SDK.
 - Implement the REST API call in your back-end to generate the [JWT token](https://github.com/nubarium/-Biometric-SDK-Web/blob/main/JWT.md).
 - All the steps in this document are mandatory unless stated otherwise.

+### Reference

+- Rest API SDK Documentation.

+### Versions

+- Rest API SDK Documentation.

 ## Initializing the SDK